stellar/stellar-cli/FULL_HELP_DOCS.md

 ###### **Options:**

 * `--id <CONTRACT_ID>` — Contract ID to invoke
 * `--is-view` — View the result simulating and do not sign and submit transaction.
-Deprecated use `--send=no`
+Ieprecated use `--send=no`
 * `--rpc-url <RPC_URL>` — RPC server endpoint
 * `--network-passphrase <NETWORK_PASSPHRASE>` — Network passphrase to sign the transaction sent to the rpc server
 * `--network <NETWORK>` — Name of network to use from config